armed/play-ng-seed/README.md

-## Directory Layout ()
+## Directory Layout

-  public/               --> play framework public dir
-    app/                --> all of the files to be used in production css/              --> css files
+    public/app/         --> all of the files to be used in production css/              --> css files
         app.css         --> default stylesheet
       img/              --> image files